igbdnr/igbdnr/README.md

 <h1 align="center">Hi there, I'm Igor "yaxzo" Bodnar</h1>
-<h3 align="center">18 y.o.
-Python Backend and Kotlin Android Developer.
+<h3 align="center">18 y.o., Python Backend and Kotlin Android Developer.
 In the study of the Kotlin.</h3>
 <h3 align="center">Yandex Lyceum graduate.</h3>
 <strong>Studying in the first year of MASU in the direction of "Computer Science and Computer Engineering.
 Web application development technology"</strong>